-The Intervention and Referral Services Committee (formerly known as "PAC") is a resource for classroom teachers who seek support with students who may be experiencing learning, behavioral or health difficulties.
-Our belief is that students can be effectively helped when the I&RS Committee offers assistance from colleagues, parents and community sources.
+The Intervention and Referral Services Committee is a resource for classroom teachers who seek support with students who may be experiencing learning, behavioral or health difficulties.
 Parents whose children will be discussed at these meetings will always be contacted prior to the meeting date.